 "Three possibilities," Redflare said with a sigh.
 "Someone selling out to SDE, someone selling out to a third party, or a betrayal by Nakagaki--and not enough information to pick out one of the three."

 "We could start with the gang," Nima said.
-"If you can give me a good description of their colors, I can find out who they are and flag any corpse or syndicates they have a known relationship with."
+"If you can give me a good description of their colors, I can find out who they are and flag any corps or syndicates they have a known relationship with."

 "What about the contact?"
 Kem threw in.
 "That blue-haired guy I shot.
 Damn, I hope he's dead; he was scary."